-In addition to meeting the general requirements for graduation, the candidate for the Doctor of Pharmacy degree must, after completing the requirements of the pre-pharmacy curriculum, be enrolled in the professional pharmacy curriculum for a minimum of four academic years (eight semesters or equivalence) and have earned a minimum grade of "C" in all courses comprising the degree requirements.
+In addition to meeting the general requirements for graduation, the candidate for the Doctor of Pharmacy degree must, after completing the requirements of the pre-pharmacy curriculum, be enrolled in the professional pharmacy curriculum for a minimum of four academic years (eight semesters or equivalence) and have earned a minimum grade of "D" in all courses comprising the degree requirements.
 Courses graded on a credit (C), no credit (NC) basis are excluded.

 PROGRESSION STANDARD.
 Failure of a student to earn a minimum grade of "C" in a professional pharmacy course precludes progression to courses for which it is a prerequisite.
+Failure of a student to earn a minimum grade of "C" in all professional pharmacy courses precludes progression to advanced practice experiences.
 Students who fail to meet minimum progression standards may find it necessary to resign their enrollment for one or more semesters.
 Students who interrupt their enrollment in professional pharmacy courses for a period of more than two consecutive enrollment periods (two semesters or a 12-week summer session plus a semester) must reapply for admission to the professional program of the School of Pharmacy.